We know it's not easy funding your studies, and we work hard to provide opportunities for you to apply for additional financial support.Find out more

 Creative Writing and Publishing

 This programme is for you if you are already a committed writer looking to complete the first draft of a novel.
 You are keen to further develop your writing and research skills and learn about the publishing process and the role of the professional author in today's publishing environment.
-Learn from professional authors with extensive creative writing teaching experience and visiting industry professionals.
-Workshops include experimental collaboration with artists working in other disciplines at West Dean.
-Intensive study blocks foster an immersive atelier-style experience within the College's School of Creative Arts and allows for self-determination in independent practice.
+Learn from professional authors (see tutor profiles below for published work) with extensive creative writing teaching experience and visiting industry professionals.
+Workshops include experimental collaboration with artists working in other disciplines at West Dean College.
+Intensive study blocks foster an immersive atelier-style experience within the College's School of Arts and allows for self-determination in independent practice.

 What to expect

 "I expected to learn about writing, but I also learnt about who I am as a writer.
 West Dean prepared us for life as writers."Nicki Herring, MA Creative Writing Student